cashhollister2u/Tidbyt-Open-Sourced/README.md

   - If selecting "Spotify" ensure Spotify is currently playing.
 Otherwise the screen may display an error.

 ## Basic Operation:
-- Plug in the board to turn on or press the optional physical button
+- Plug in the board to turn on or press the (optional) physical button
+- The board may take 30s to 1min to boot and prompt a connection
-- To connect select one of the 4 displays in the iOS app when the screen prompts you to "connect to iOS"
+- To connect, select one of the 4 displays in the iOS app when the LED Matrix prompts you to "connect to iOS"
-- To turn off the board use the power button in the iOS app or optional physical button
+- To turn off the board use the power button in the iOS app or (optional) physical button
-  - To be safe look through the vent holes in the back for the green light to stop flashing on the Raspberry Pi
+  - To be safe look through the vent holes in the back for the green light to stop flashing on the Raspberry Pi (The Matrix Bonnet has a green light that will remain lit)
-- WARNING: If the board is unpluged without using the iOS app it may corrupt the files.
+- WARNING: If the board is unpluged without using the iOS app / physical button it may corrupt the files.
 - WARNING: Spotify Updates every 8 seconds (this is for program stability) / Song titles DO NOT scroll (this is for album cover image stability)
 - NOTE: If anyone actually uses this I can post an update fixing the Warnings above.